 We say logically centralized because while the state collected by the controller is maintained in a global data structure (think of this as the centralized counterpart to the per-switch routing table), the implementation of this data structure could still be distributed over multiple servers, as is now the best practice for cloud-hosted, horizontally scalable services.
 This is important for both scalability and availability, where the key is that the two planes are configured and scaled independent of each other.
-If you need more capacity in the data plane you add a white-box switch.
+If you need more capacity in the data plane you add a bare-metal switch.
 If you need more capacity in the control plane you add a compute server (or more likely, a virtual machine).

 Figure 6 depicts the centralized control plane associated with a distributed data plane, but goes a step further by also introducing one of the key components implied by this approach: a Network Operating System (NOS).
 Like a server operating system (e.g., Linux, iOS, Android, Windows) that provides a set of high-level abstractions that make it easier to implement applications (e.g., users can read and write files instead of directly accessing disk drives), a NOS makes it easier to implement network control functionality, otherwise known as Control Apps.

 The idea behind the NOS is to abstract the details of the switches and provide a Network Map abstraction to the application developer.
 The NOS detects changes in the underlying network (e.g., switches, ports, and links going up-and-down) and the control application simply implements the behavior it wants on this abstract graph.
 This means the NOS takes on the burden of collecting network state (the hard part of distributed algorithms like Link-State and Distance-Vector routing protocols) and the app is free to simply run the shortest path algorithm on this graph and load the resulting flow rules into the underlying switches.
 An introduction to Link-State and Distance-Vector routing algorithms is available online.

 Routing.
 Computer Networks: A Systems Approach, 2020.